aidotse/PASEOS/README.md

 ![Alt Text](sat_gif.gif)

-This project is currently under development.
-Use at your own risk. :)
+Disclaimer: This project is currently under development.
+Use at your own risk.

 <!-- TABLE OF CONTENTS -->
 <details open="open">